ShayanHosseinzadeh/bale-telegram-forwarder/README.md

 ## Usage

+### GUI Version
-Run the application:
+Run the GUI application:
 ```
-python forwarder.py
+python start_gui.py
 ```

-Or use the provided scripts:
-- On Windows: Run `start.bat`
-- On Linux/Mac: Run `start.sh`

-The application will start listening for messages in Bale and forward them to your Telegram channel.
+The GUI version provides a user-friendly interface for configuring and controlling the forwarder.

 ## Supported Message Types